FrancescoDiSalesGithub/Google-cloud-shell-hacking/README.md

 ```
 gcloud config set compute/zone us-central-1a
+gcloud config set compute/region us-east1
 ```

+For These commands you need to create a project in google cloud shell.

 # Running another operative system at the login in the google cloud shell